webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 Each VM has code and configuration deployed to them depending on the <code>role</code> and <code>level</code> (e.g. ''production'') its been assigned to it.

+In order to have a functional site, we need to have at least one VM filling each roles described in [[#Required roles]]

 == Roles ==

 The roles of a VM is defined by its name, more than one role can be assigned on a single VM.
 This page will give the recommended